 Chatham Island forget-me-not Facts

-- Due to the combination of possessing a highly restricted habitat range as well as an extremely specific habitat, it faces multiple threats.
-It not only remains especially vulnerable to climate change, but the majority of its native habitat has also now been claimed for coastal development.
+- Due to the combination of a highly restricted habitat range and an extremely specific habitat, it faces multiple threats.
+It not only remains vulnerable to climate change, but the majority of its native habitat has also now been claimed for coastal development.

-- In addition, numerous other dangers currently place the Chatham Island forget-me-not in danger.
+- Numerous other dangers also place the Chatham Island forget-me-not in danger.
 These other risks include the danger of trampling by tourists, rooting by both wild and domestic animals.
-And finally, the encroachment of non-native species further threaten the magnificent plant.
+The encroachment of non-native species further now threatens it.

 Chatham Island forget-me-not Physical Description

 The fabulous species known as the Chatham Island forget-me-not continues to surprise many people.
 It further manages to do this in more than one way.
 That’s partly due to the fact that, despite its rather delicate nature, the lovely plant attains a respectable size.

 More precisely, though, it often grows in patches that reach measurements of up to 3 ft (1 m) high.
 These additionally can sometimes reach 3-4.5 ft (1 – 1.5 m) in width.
 This magnificent flora, however, has more wonders to behold than just its respectable size.

 In point of fact, the contrast between its foliage and blooms also remains worthy of notice for those who appreciate the botanical marvel.
 Although the dark green leaves of the plant grow relatively large, the beautiful and delicate flowers remain quite small in size.

 These flowers of the Chatham Island forget-me-not also appear in small clumps on slender stems.
 Each of the remarkable folige shows a dark blue on the lower half, fading to lighter toward the exterior.
 These lovely blooms also average around 0.6 in (15 m) in diameter.